 For long courses (12 weeks and up), our intake for new students is March and September.

 You can view our dates for Taster Week, which is refundable against longer courses, here and a huge variety of weekend courses here.

 How are the courses taught?

-The courses are taught in small groups of around 5 students, so you’ll get plenty of one-on-one time with the tutors.
-There are talks and lectures by Marc Fish and by Theo Cook, who are on hand as tutors.
+The courses are taught in small groups of around 6 students so you’ll get plenty of one-on-one time with the tutors.
+Theo Cook, our Vice Principle and Senior Tutor leads the day-to-day teaching with talks and lectures by both Theo and Marc Fish who is available daily.
 Students typically complete 3-4 projects over a one year course, which are designed by the students with guidance from tutors, but can be set by tutors if a student wants to solely focus on making.
-There are also occasional guest lectures and trips to exhibitions.
+There are also occasional guest lectures and trips to exhibitions and timber yards.